 WHO IS ELIGIBLE?

 All small and medium-sized businesses (SMEs) with a UK bank account and UK PAYE scheme

-Large companies who can show that their turnover has fallen because of coronavirus
+Large companies who can show that their turnover has stayed level or has fallen because of coronavirus

 Only large companies will need to go through the financial assessment test.
 There is no requirement to have previously used the furlough scheme to be eligible.